 If they need to break up payments, but don’t want to pay interest

 Many students, though, will be unable to make the financial commitment of full upfront payments.
 For these students, it can be beneficial to provide options to break up tuition into smaller amounts.
 Schools can manage these plans in-house, or they can use a third party to manage payments.
 For example, Climb offers two no-interest, no-fee payment options that schools can provide their learners:

-Pay-as-you-go is Climb’s 0% interest, non-loan option for students.
+Interest-Free Recurring Payments is Climb’s 0% interest, non-loan option for students.
 With this plan, students won’t owe any interest or fees, and since this option does not involve a credit check, their credit won’t be impacted.
 However, this plan spreads payments out over the shortest time period, so it also comes with the highest monthly payments.

 If they would rather make the smallest payments, even if they have to pay interest

 For some learners, payments need to be broken up into even smaller amounts.
 In this case, they might prefer to pay interest so as to spread payments out as long as possible.

 Private student loans like a Climb loan do come with fixed interest rates, so students will ultimately pay more than the total tuition.
 However, since it’s spread out over a much longer period, monthly payment amounts are much lower, which makes it a good option for those who need the smallest payment amounts possible in order to cover living expenses.
 For Climb loans, we offer the options of full deferral, interest-only deferral, or immediate full repayment, depending on what works best for your school and your students.